+Honors Engineering Design and Development (PLTW) - Course #149

+2 credits

-Honors Engineering Design and Development (PLTW) - Course #149 Prerequisites: At least two (2) Engineering courses and instructor approval
+Prerequisite: At least two (2) Engineering courses and instructor approval

+♦ Requires completed Honors/AP contract

+Grade 12

 The knowledge and skills students acquire throughout PLTW Engineering come together in Engineering Design and Development capstone course as students identify an issue and then research, design and test a solution, ultimately presenting their solution to a panel of engineers.
 Students apply the professional skills they have developed to document a design process to standards.
 Completing Engineering Design and Development prepares students to take on any post-secondary program or career.
 Students, with teacher recommendation, will work in the Carlisle Engineering Learning Lab (CELL) to design and develop products for students and teachers.
 Working in CELL can also be set up as a work-based learning experience separate from this or other engineering courses.
 NOTE: this course is two periods so students have time to complete projects.